badgeir/llmio/README.md

     ...
 ```

-### Structured output
+### Structured output 🗂️

-The agent can be set up to return structured output on the messages it generates.
-This can be useful for more advanced use cases.
-Note that this feature might not be available with all providers (as of now, only OpenAI and Azure OpenAI support it).
+`llmio` can return structured output from the messages it generates, ideal for more advanced use cases.
+This feature is currently supported by OpenAI and Azure OpenAI.

 ``` python
 import asyncio